-Many of the buttons on the remote control may be user programmed to new functions that operate virtually any component in your system.
-Ten CANNOT be programmed with a new code, as they control high level functions.
-These keys are Main Power ON, Main Power OFF, and the eight source input keys: TV, LD, VCR 1, VCR2, TUNER, CD, TAPE 1 and TAPE 2.
+There are 63 buttons on the remote control that may be user programmed to new functions to operate virtually any component in your system.
+Ten CANNOT be programmed with a new code, as they control high level functions of the AVR80/I. These keys are Main Power ON, Main Power OFF, and the eight source input keys: TV, LD, VCR 1, VCR2, TUNER, CD, TAPE 1 and TAPE2.